coldtype/coldtype/docs/api/index.rst

 **Work in progress**

 N.B.
-All of the following are available unprefixed after a ``from coldtype import *``, or are available at the specified prefix locations after an ``import coldtype``.
+Many of the following are available unprefixed after a ``from coldtype import *``, or are available at the specified prefix locations after an ``import coldtype``.

 .. rubric:: Vector/Path Classes